By Ty Joplin

 In secretly paying Daniels $130,000 through backchannels to keep silent about the affair, Trump may have broken campaign finance laws which mandate the disclosure and source of such expenditures.
 This, and not Trump’s rash self, may be more damaging to U.S. democracy and thus deserves far more attention than it is currently receiving.

-Trump paying a porn actress to spank him with a copy of Forbes where he is on the cover, as reportedly happened, is an entertaining if not horrifying image.
+Trump paying an adult film actress to spank him with a copy of Forbes where he is on the cover, as reportedly happened, is an entertaining if not horrifying image.
 It also plays directly into the narrative that Donald Trump is not presidential and acts in ways unfit for the highest political office.

 The equally explosive book “Fire and Fury” detailed Trump exploding at aides, forgetting friends and colleagues’ names and being unable to maintain attention for a sustained period of time.
 These details have, in large part, been corroborated, expanded and cemented as givens.
 It’s becoming more accepted to think that Donald Trump is mentally not well.